Lalo Salamanca: Conception and development

-According to Dalton, Lalo was originally not intended to be charming; he felt the series needed someone "kind of smiling and carefree and a little bit mischievous" like Jimmy but "in the bad guy's part".
-Dalton took inspiration from Samuel L. Jackson's character Jules Winnfield in Pulp Fiction and the negative characters portrayed by Jack Nicholson to create a "[k]ind of this smart ass, sort of scary but kind of carefree, kind of cool guy".
+According to Dalton, Lalo was not originally intended to be charming; he felt the series needed someone "kind of smiling and carefree and a little bit mischievous" like Jimmy but "in the bad guy's part".
+Dalton took inspiration from Samuel L. Jackson's character Jules Winnfield in Pulp Fiction (1994) to create a "[k]ind of this smart ass, sort of scary but kind of carefree, kind of cool guy".
+The negative characters portrayed by Jack Nicholson also influenced Dalton's portrayal of Lalo.
 Dalton sought to distance himself from his role in the television series Sr. Ávila, in which he played a hitman who he felt had "zero personality".
-Dalton also took inspiration from Geoffrey Rush's character in Elizabeth who smiles while killing.
-Dalton toned down Lalo's Mexican accent because of his belief the wealthy character was educated in a "good school" in the United States.
+Dalton instead took inspiration from Geoffrey Rush's character in Elizabeth (1998) who smiles while killing.
+Dalton toned down Lalo's Mexican accent because of his belief the character, given his wealth, was educated in a "good school" in the United States.
 He chose for the character an accent he had developed while growing up around Laredo, Texas.
 Dalton gave Lalo an upbeat personality to show the character's normally easy-going outlook on life and to distance him from typical portrayals of cartel members as serious about their work.
 Lalo is killed by Gus in the season-six episode "Point and Shoot".
 Gordon Smith said the writers considered having Mike kill Lalo but this idea was discarded to let the "biggest big bads" in the series—Gus and Lalo—confront each other.